linux-system-roles/mssql/README.md

 ### `mssql_version`

 The version of the SQL Server to configure.
-The role currently supports versions 2017 and 2019.
+The role currently supports versions 2017, 2019, and 2022.

+If unset, the role sets the variable to the currently installed SQL Server version.

+Note that RHEL 7 does not support SQL Server 2022.

-Default: `2019`
+Default: `null`

 Type: `int`

 ### `mssql_upgrade`

-If you want to upgrade your SQL Server 2017 to 2019, set the `mssql_version` variable to `2019` and this variable to `true`.
+If you want to upgrade your SQL Server, set this variable to `true` and the `mssql_version` variable to the version to which you wish to upgrade.

 Note that the role does not support downgrading SQL Server.